219Winter2019adjz/Project4/README.md

 ## Necessary packages

 The python packages required to run this project are given in `requirements.txt`.
+Also, you need to install `graphviz` in order to visualize the decision tree

 ## Running the code